earthcubeprojects-chords/chords/bin/ssl/ssl.md

 ## Certificates

-_The following script commands assume that SSL_HOST and SSL_EMAIL are set in the environment.
+_The following script commands assume that DOCKER_TAG, SSL_HOST and SSL_EMAIL are
+set in the environment (and in .env).
 Make sure that they are defined._

 When certificates are to be generated, or replaced: